AmirKatorza/CloudHealth_Accounts_Registration/README.md

 - Keep your BEARER_TOKEN and EXTERNAL_ID secure
 - Regularly rotate your credentials
 - Use appropriate IAM role permissions
+- Be cautious when using the de-registration option as it affects all accounts

 ## Contributing